Custom loss functions

 \[F_{ML} = \log \det \Sigma_i + \mathrm{tr}\left(\Sigma_{i}^{-1} \Sigma_o \right)\]

 where $\Sigma_i$ is the model implied covariance matrix and $\Sigma_o$ is the observed covariance matrix.
-We can query the model implied covariance matrix from the imply par of our model, and the observed covariance matrix from the observed path of our model.
+We can query the model implied covariance matrix from the implied par of our model, and the observed covariance matrix from the observed path of our model.

-To get information on what we can access from a certain imply or observed type, we can check it`s documentation an the pages API - model parts or via the help mode of the REPL:
+To get information on what we can access from a certain implied or observed type, we can check it`s documentation an the pages API - model parts or via the help mode of the REPL:

 julia>?